LastCallMedia/Mannequin/docs/extensions/twig.md

 ## Component Metadata

-The `DrupalExtension` is able to read component metadata out of a special block directly in the Twig file.
+The `TwigExtension` is able to read component metadata out of a special comment directly in the Twig file.
 See [Components](../docs/components.md) for more info.